geekyifei/randomized-PINN/README.md

-# randomized-PINN
+# Randomized Physics-informed Neural Networks (rPINN)

-Implementations of the "randomize-then-optimize" approach for sampling Bayesian Physics-informed Neural Network (PINN) posteriors, as described in the paper:
+Implementations of the "randomize-then-optimize" approach for sampling Physics-informed Neural Network (PINN) posteriors in the Bayesian framework, as described in the paper:

 > **Randomized physics-informed neural networks for Bayesian data assimilation**
 > *Computer Methods in Applied Mechanics and Engineering, 2024*